 Early detection of oral cancer can greatly increase the success of treatment and reduce the likelihood that the cancer would spread to other parts of the body.
 It is estimated that 3,400 new cases of oral cancer are diagnosed in Canada every year.
 The five-year survival rate for oral cancer is 63%, lower than the survival rates for prostate, melanoma or cervical cancers.

 In addition, oral disease itself can be painful, cause tooth loss, chronic bad breath and affects people of all ages.
 To view the Health Canada publication concerning these issues, click here.

-If it is time for you to improve your overall health by including a visit to the dentist, please download our New Patient forms for Dr. Drew Markham’s practice.
+If it is time for you to improve your overall health by including a visit to the dentist, please download our New Patient forms for Dr. Sukhman Chauhan’s practice.